-Add raw peeled shrimp to the cilantro lime marinade and stir.
+Step 2: Add raw peeled shrimp to the cilantro lime marinade and stir.
 Let it sit for about 5 minutes while you preheat the skillet and clean up from the recipe prep.

 - Use fresh garlic, fresh cilantro, and fresh lime juice.
 Powdered spices and herbs just won't give these shrimp the same flavor.
 And freshly squeezed lime juice adds a fresher flavor to this dish as well.
 This garlic press makes it very easy to use fresh garlic in recipes.
 And this citrus juicer is also wonderful for juicing lemons and limes for your recipes.
 They're both from OXO, and I use them both almost daily.
 They're still going strong after many years of use.

 - You can use any size shrimp you want for this recipe, just make sure you adjust the cooking time if using very small shrimp (cooked super fast) or very large shrimp (add a minute or two).
 Larger shrimp make for a more impressive appetizer.
 You can even serve them on a tray with toothpicks inserted into the shrimp to make them look fancy!
 Smaller shrimp are fine if you're serving this for a family dinner with side dishes.